 As part of our wider science outreach remit, we have established links with both the Centre for Life and the Discovery Museum in Newcastle, the Dorman Museum in Middlesbrough, and local Café Scientifiques.
 A variety of activities designed for family audiences and more specialist groups have been presented on subjects ranging from the Big Bang and CERN to topical science such as the search for other worlds, and the Mars Express and Cassini-Huygens missions.
 Durham University is the lead partner for the Dark Sky Discovery project in the North East.
 We have worked with the North Pennines AONB who have designated thirteen Dark Sky Discovery sites across the North Pennines.

-We have also worked on various projects with artists based at the Baltic Centre for Contemporary Art, the National Glass Centre and Allenheads Community Arts Centre including their As Above so Below project.
+We have also worked on various projects with artists based at the Baltic Centre for Contemporary Art, the National Glass Centre and Allenheads Community Arts Centre including their Continuum project for which Pete presented a talk at the 2019 Hexham Book Festival.
 Pete also presented a family talk as part of the 'Illuminate' programme of the Durham 2011 Lumiere Festival.

 This collaboration continues and in July 2013 Lumley Castle hosted an exhibition as part of the ITN Invisibles conference.
 'Invisibles Art', opened by Sir Arnold Wolfendale, featured the work of eight members of EDAN.
 Work by EDAN member Dawn Douglas, commisioned by the IPPP and presented to Peter Higgs during the Ogden@10 Celebrations, is featured in the portrait of Peter Higgs recently commisioned by the Royal Society of Edinburgh.